Bachelor of Psychological Science with First Class Honours

 Biography - Sarah Scupham

-Successfully completing Honours in Psychology in 2014, Sarah relocated to rural Queensland to help children and families in the NGO sector.
-Since then, she completed a Masters of Clinical Psychology and gained experience in both private practice and in the public sector for Queensland Health.
+Successfully completing a Bachelor's degree in Psychology with Honours in 2014, Sarah relocated to rural Queensland to help children and families in the community sector for two years.
+To gain further knowledge and experience in Clinical Psychology, she went on to study a Master of Clinical Psychology and gained experience in both private practice and in the public sector for Queensland Health.

-Sarah is trained in a number of evidence-based interventions including Cognitive-Behavioural Therapy (CBT), Acceptance & Commitment Therapy (ACT), Schema therapy and Emotionally-Focused Therapy (EFT) for couples.
+Sarah is trained in a number of evidence-based interventions including Cognitive-Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Schema therapy, and Emotionally-Focused Therapy (EFT).
 Sarah aims to build a strong working alliance with her clients, as she believes this is central in achieving change in therapy.

 Tyler, D., Donovan, C. L., Scupham, S., Shiels, A. L., Weaver, S. A. (2019).
 Young Children’s Sleep Problems: The Impact of Parental Distress and Parenting Style.
 Journal of Child and Family Studies, 28, 1-9. doi:10.1007/s10826-019-01429-1